Woolverstone: Facilities

 The main part of the village is situated either side of the Ipswich to Shotley road (B1456).
 The village itself has no pubs, shops or Post Office; however, it has a village hall, a church, and a popular marina where there is a chandlery for provisions and a local bar and restaurant named Buttermans.

 The area is served by primary schools at Chelmondiston, Holbrook, Tattingstone and Shotley and the nearest secondary school, Holbrook High School, which shares a site with the Peninsula Sports Centre.

 There is a regular bus service (route 97) from Ipswich Old Cattle Market to Shotley Marina which passes through the village.

 The parish church is dedicated to St Michael, and belongs to the Church of England's Diocese of St Edmundsbury and Ipswich.

 History

 The name Woolverstone (originally Woluestun) is supposedly derived from Wulfhere, whose “tun” or enclosure was at its beginning.
 There have been numerous archaeological finds in the area, including flint axes and an arrowhead believed to be Neolithic, beaker shards and flints from the Bronze Age, shards and a brooch from the Romans, and a coin and brooch from the Saxons.
-Two separate holdings were recorded in the Domesday survey of 1086, including woodlands for 15 pigs and 10 acres belonging to the Church.
+Two separate holdings in Woolverstone in the hundred of Samford were recorded in the Domesday survey of 1086.
+The larger area, which prior to the Norman Conquest had been held by Edeva the Fair, was held in 1086 by Count Alan (of Brittany), which also included woodlands for 15 pigs and 10 acres belonging to the Church.
+The smaller area was held in 1086 by Robert Gernon.

 There is a very detailed account of the Parish of Woolverstone and surrounding area between 1639 and 1661 in the book entitled The English Home of Mr. Timothy Dalton, B.A.